Draciel1/password-analyzer-app/README.md

 Analyze: Users type a password into the input field, and the application instantly provides a real-time analysis of the strength and vulnerability.

-Deployment
-The application is ideal for hosting on static website services:

-GitHub Pages: Upload the index.html file to a public GitHub repository and enable GitHub Pages on the main branch root.

-Netlify/Vercel: The file can be drag-and-dropped onto these services for instant deployment.

 🛡️ Technical Details
 Component